stratamatch: Prognostic ScoreStratification using a Pilot Design: Trouble-shooting a stratification scheme

-This section presents a brief overview of the actions one might take when a first attempt to automatically stratify a data set does not lead to satisfactory results.
-Some of these issues require only a small modification in the study design, while others may point to a more profound imbalance in the data set itself.
-The solutions we present here are only general recommendations for common scenarios.
-Researchers are encouraged to use their own discretion and understanding of the question and data set at hand.
-However, in order to preserve the separation of the design and analysis set, it is important that individuals partitioned in the pilot set can never be recombined with the analysis set.
-For instance, simply running \code{auto_stratify} repeatedly with different seeds to sample new pilot sets from the data and fit new prognostic score models will cause the prognostic model to be overfit to the analysis set, raising concerns of bias in the study results (see, for example, the concerns raised by \cite{hansen2008prognostic}).
+This section summarizes some common pitfalls and workarounds while stratifying a data set.
+Importantly, in order to preserve the separation of the design and analysis set, individuals partitioned into the pilot set must not be recombined with the analysis set.
+For instance, simply running \code{auto\_stratify} repeatedly with different seeds to sample new pilot sets from the data and fit new prognostic score models may lead to overfitting of the prognostic model, raising concerns of bias in the study results (see \citet{hansen2008prognostic, abadie2018endogenous}).